Mind-blowing adventures in all sorts of landscapes. Literally!

 - Travel Insurance: We ALWAYS travel with travel insurance.
 It’s a big no to travel without it, for obvious reasons.
 And, especially if you’re going to do some of the items in this list, consider purchasing extreme sports insurance.

 - Packing: Be sure not to overpack for your trips.
 You should only travel with essential items because you’ll make your life much easier.
 Trust me.
-Read up our guide to pack light.
+Read up our guide to packing light.

 Australia Bucket List